Want a sure thing to improve your sales performance sevenfold?

 Account Plan Section #2: Competitor Analysis

 Make a competitor comparison table.
-Be sure to include your target company in the first row under the headings.
+Make sure to include your target company in the first row under the headings.

 Account Plan Section #3: Relationship Mapping